Vanitas: Flesh Dress for an Albino Anorectic

-Vanitas: Flesh Dress for an Albino Anorectic (1987) is an artwork created by Canadian artist Jana Sterbak, first displayed at Montreal's Galerie Rene Blouin.
+Vanitas: Flesh Dress for an Albino Anorectic (1987) is an artwork created by Canadian artist Jana Sterbak, first displayed at the Galerie René Blouin in Montreal.
 Its most famous showing was at the National Gallery of Canada in Ottawa, where it attracted national controversy.
 The work was composed of 50 pounds of raw flank steaks sewn together, and hung on a hanger.
 According to the artist, the work is a contrast between vanity and bodily decomposition.

 The artwork is in the collections of Walker Art Center in Minneapolis and of Centre Pompidou in Paris (edition of 2 + artist copy).

 Description

 The artwork consists of a "Flesh Dress", constructed of slabs of beef sewn together, hung on a tailor's dummy.
 It is a one-piece, sleeveless, calf-length "house dress", with a jagged edge.
 The marble texture of steak and the thick fat are fully visible, displaying its expressive and bloody appearance.
-On a nearby wall, a photograph of a young woman poses in the dress.
+A photograph of a young woman posing in the dress appears on a nearby wall.
 The dress is stitched together from 50–60 pounds of raw flank steak and must be constructed anew each time it is shown.
 Initially, the steak is fresh and fiery red, and then it gradually turned beige and brown, changing its shape and size to conform to the dummy's hourglass shape.
 The work included either $260 or $300 worth of meat, as of its 1991 showing.

 As suggested by the title, the work is considered within the genre of "vanitas", a category of art showing death and decay.
 The work includes non-traditional materials, a trend in 20th-century art.
 It "stands in the Surrealist tradition of the uncanny, of the informe, disturbing the distinctions, by which we categorize experience".

 There were some earlier instances of meat being used as clothing in art.
 Seafood outfits, including a lobster bikini, were featured at Salvador Dalí's The Dream of Venus pavilion at the 1939 World's Fair.
 The cover of The Undertones' November 1983 compilation album, All Wrapped Up, showed a female model wearing cuts of meat held in place with plastic wrap.
 The clothes are mostly bacon, with a sausage necklace.
 In 2010, singer Lady Gaga attended an awards show wearing a meat dress similar to Sterbak's in style.